Weighted Khovanov-Lauda-Rouquier algebras: Basic properties

 We'll consider these diagrams up to isotopy which preserves all these conditions. \end{definition} For example, if we have an edge $i\to j$, then the diagram $a$ is a wKLR diagram, whereas $b$ is not since it has a tangency between a strand and a ghost:

 Reading along the lines $y=0,1$, we obtain loadings, which we call the {\bf top} and {\bf bottom} of the diagram.
 There is a notion of {\bf composition} $ab$ of wKLR diagrams $a$ and $b$: this is given by stacking $a$ on top of $b$ and attempting to join the bottom of $a$ and top of $b$.
 If the loadings from the bottom of $a$ and top of $b$ don't match, then the composition is not defined and by convention is 0, which is not a wKLR diagram, just a formal symbol.
 This composition rule makes the formal span of all wKLR diagrams over $\K$ into an algebra {\it $\doubletilde{W}^\vartheta$.} For any finite set $B$ of loadings, we let {\it $\doubletilde{W}^\vartheta_B$} be the subalgebra where we fix the top and bottom of the diagram to lie in the set $B$.
+For each loading $\Bi\in B$, we have a straight line diagram $e_{\Bi}$ where every horizontal slice is $\Bi$, and there are no dots.

+We can define a {\bf degree} function on KL diagrams.
+The degrees are given on elementary diagrams by

+For a general diagram, we sum together the degrees of the elementary diagrams it is constructed from.

-For each loading $\Bi\in B$, we have a straight line diagram $e_{\Bi}$ where every horizontal slice is $\Bi$, and there are no dots. \begin{definition} The {\bf weighted KLR algebra} $\walg^\vartheta_B$ is the quotient of {\it $\doubletilde{W}^\vartheta_B$} by relations similar to the original KLR relations, but with interactions between differently labelled strands turned into relations between strands and ghosts of others.
-If there is a loop of weight $0$ at $i$ (there can be at most one), we let $P_i(u,v)$ be the polynomial $Q_e(u,v)/(u-v)$ attached to this loop earlier; if there is no such loop, we let $P_i(u,v)=0$. \begin{enumerate} \item The relations for passing dots through crossings are exactly as in the KLR algebra.
+\begin{definition} The {\bf weighted KLR algebra} $\walg^\vartheta_B$ is the quotient of {\it $\doubletilde{W}^\vartheta_B$} by relations similar to the original KLR relations, but with interactions between differently labelled strands turned into relations between strands and ghosts of others.
+If there is a loop of weight $0$ at $i$ (there can be at most one), we let $P_i(u,v)$ be the polynomial $Q_e(u,v)/(u-v)$ attached to this loop earlier; if there is no such loop, we let $P_i(u,v)=0$.

+We give the list of local relations below.
+Some care must be used when understanding what it means to apply these relations locally.
+In each case, the LHS and RHS have a dominant term which are related to each other via an isotopy through a disallowed diagram with a tangency, triple point or a dot on a crossing.
+You can only apply the relations if this isotopy avoids tangencies, triple points and dots on crossings everywhere else in the diagram; one can always choose isotopy representatives sufficiently generic for this to hold. \begin{enumerate} \item The relations for passing dots through crossings are exactly as in the KLR algebra.

-\item If we undo a bigon formed by the $j$th strand and the ghost of the $k$th coming from the edge $e$ (assuming $e$ is not a loop with $\vartheta_e= 0$), then we separate the strands and multiply by $Q_e(y_k,y_j)$.
+\item If we undo a bigon formed by the $m$th strand and the ghost of the $n$th coming from the edge $e$ (assuming $e$ is not a loop with $\vartheta_e= 0$), then we separate the strands and multiply by $Q_e(y_n,y_m)$.
 This is a bit harder to draw in complete generality, but for example, if there is an edge $e\colon i\to j$ with $\vartheta_e<0$ and $Q_e(u,v)=au+bv$, then we have